-The Compensation Committee initially considers the payout level under Part 1 of the plan when determining whether Mr. Nielsen and Mr. Estes should be awarded the maximum payout or a lesser amount under Part 2 of the plan.
+The Compensation Committee initially considers the payout level under Part 1 of the plan when determining whether Mr. Nielsen and Mr. Estes should be awarded a payout under Part 2 of the plan.
 The Compensation Committee, in its discretion, then considers other financial, non-financial performance and individual performance factors to determine whether the payout level under Part 2 should deviate from the payout level under Part 1 of the plan.

-For fiscal 2020, the maximum payout as a percentage of base salary available under Part 2 of the plan was 52.0% for Mr. Nielsen and 38.0% for Mr. Estes.
+For fiscal 2021, the maximum payout as a percentage of base salary available under Part 2 of the plan was 52.0% for Mr. Nielsen and 38.0% for Mr. Estes.

-Following the completion of audited financial results for fiscal year 2020, the Compensation Committee preliminarily determined that operating earnings (before asset impairments, annual incentive plan compensation, amounts associated with the extinguishment of debt or termination of debt agreements and amounts for amortization of debt discount) exceeded the threshold of 2% of contract revenues, which meant that the Compensation Committee preliminarily determined that each of Mr. Nielsen and Mr. Estes were eligible for the maximum payout under Part 2.
-In making its preliminary decisions with respect to the payouts, the Compensation Committee determined the amount to be paid to Mr. Nielsen and Mr. Estes under Part 2 for the fiscal year 2020 and the Compensation Committee considered the payout level under Part 1 of the plan and preliminarily determined that no other financial or non-financial performance factors were sufficiently significant to warrant a deviation from the payout level determined by Part 1 of the plan.
+In making its decisions with respect to the amount to be paid to Mr. Nielsen and Mr. Estes under Part 2 for the fiscal 2021, the Compensation Committee considered the payout level under Part 1 of the plan and determined that no other financial or non-financial performance factors were sufficiently significant to warrant a deviation from the payout level determined by Part 1 of the plan.
+As a result, the Compensation Committee determined that Mr. Nielsen and Mr. Estes should be awarded the maximum payout as calculated under Part 2 of the plan.